Xilinx/dma_ip_drivers/README.md

-# Xilinx DMA IP Reference drivers
+# Forked Xilinx DMA IP Reference drivers

+The official driver didn't work for me when the kernel changed somewhere in kernel 5.x.x.
+This repository is mainly used for my raspberry pi work

 ## Xilinx QDMA